FrankensteinVariorum/fv-postCollation/README.md

 # fv-postCollation
 This repository is part of the [Frankenstein Variorum project](https://github.com/FrankensteinVariorum) It contains a workspace for post-processing finalized collation files to prepare the Variorum edition.
 The pipeline of transformations in this repository yields the edition data incorporated in [our static website for the Frankenstein Variorum project](https://frankensteinvariorum.org/).

 The workspace in this repo houses a transformation pipeline to prepare the TEI edition files and the TEI standoff spine for the Frankenstein Variorum.
-Here is a summary of the files to run in order, which an explanation of each process.
-Now that development of the pipeline is completed and the files are stable, we have now bundled these stages into an automated shell script.
-This Readme contains a review of each stage of the process for others to adapt, or for us to modify as needed.
+This README provides a summary of the files to run in order, with an explanation of each process.
+We began writing this documentation in 2018 and we have revised it as we fine-tuned the process and evaluated the outputs for problems.
+Since 2023 the development of the pipeline is completed and the files are stable, so we have now bundled these stages into an automated shell script designed to be run whenever we need to make a correction to the edition and re-run the collation.
+This documentation now provides detailed review of each stage of the process for others to adapt, or for us to modify as needed.

 This workspace *also* houses [the "edit-distance" directory](https://github.com/FrankensteinVariorum/fv-postCollation/tree/master/postColl-workspace/edit-distance) for work with calculating and visualizing pairwise edit-distance calculations for each variant passage in the Variorum.
 This directory stores work on generating our [interactive summary heatmap visualization in SVG](https://github.com/FrankensteinVariorum/fv-postCollation/blob/master/postColl-workspace/edit-distance/editionHeatMap-with-Guide.svg) of the entire Variorum.
 The [README for the edit-distance directory](https://github.com/FrankensteinVariorum/fv-postCollation/blob/master/postColl-workspace/edit-distance/README.md) includes an explanation of the XSLT files and directories required to generate the interactive heatmap.